 Check with your local DMV—most states allow residents to view vanity plate options and order them online, but not all of them.
 If your state doesn’t allow online ordering, you’ll have to check the availability and apply for your vanity plates in person.

-I can put anything I want on my vanity plates, right?
+What can I put on my vanity plates?

 Umm, not quite.
 There is certainly leeway in terms of what you can and cannot put on your vanity plates, but ultimately you’ll have to follow your state’s rules.